tinymce/tinymce-docs/ui-components/dialog.md

 }
 ```

-Using the above example, calling `tinymce.activeEditor.windowManager.open(dialogConfig)` will create a dialog with the title **just a title**, an empty body, and an empty footer without buttons.
+Using the above example, calling `tinymce.activeEditor.windowManager.open(dialogConfig)` will create a dialog with the title **Just a title**, an empty body, and an empty footer without buttons.

 ### Complex dialog